When talking about active volcano Iceland most of us think about Fagradalsfjall as the most active volcano on the island.

 Actually, the president of Iceland stated that “the time for Katla to erupt is coming close … we [Iceland] have prepared … it is high time for European governments and airline authorities all over Europe and the world to start planning for the eventual Katla eruption”.

-You can get to the volcano and even enter one of the many beautiful ice caves located in the glaciers around it.
+The volcano is a great place to visit and you can even explore one of the many ice caves located in the glaciers around it.

 Ice Cave by Katla Volcano Super Jeep from Vik is the best tour for a unique experience inside of one of the most amazing ice caves from this part of Iceland.

-A super jeep will get you very close to the ice cave located in Mýrdalsjökull Glacier, one of the best experiences you can try when in Iceland.
+A super jeep will get you very close to the ice cave in Mýrdalsjökull Glacier, one of the best experiences you can try in Iceland.

 You will receive all the necessary equipment for your ice cave tour, but pack with you warm clothes, rainproof equipment, and hiking shoes and let the adventure begin.